-For the National Historic Preservation Act, as defined by regulation (36 CFR 800.12 - Emergency Situations), the timing for emergency repair is construction in 30 days or less.
-For the Endangered Species Act the timing for emergency action is 24 to 48 hours defined by USFWS procedures (50 CFR 402.05 - Emergencies).
-Therefore, if there is an endangered species within the project area that may be adversely affected then only the immediate 24 to 48 hours type of situation is covered by Endangered Species Act emergency procedures.
+For the Endangered Species Act the timing for emergency action is defined by USFWS procedures (50 CFR 402.05 - Emergencies and the Endangered Species Consultation Handbook).
+An ADOT biologist should make initial contact with the FWS if there is endangered species present within the project area that may be adversely affected.
+The FWS may make recommendations to minimize the effects of the emergency response action on listed species or their critical habitat.
+If endangered species are present and adversely affected then Section 7 consultation is initiated 'after the fact.'

 Emergency procedures for Clean Water Act 404 permitting are covered under 33 CFR 325.2(e)(4).
-For the Corps, as defined under 33 CFR 325.3(e)(4), an "emergency" is a situation which would result in an unacceptable hazard to life, a significant loss of property, or an immediate, unforeseen, and significant economic hardship if corrective action requiring a permit is not undertaken within a time period less than the normal time needed to process the application under standard procedures.
+For the Corps, as defined under 33 CFR 325.3(e)(4), an emergency is a situation which would result in an unacceptable hazard to life, a significant loss of property, or an immediate, unforeseen, and significant economic hardship if corrective action requiring a permit is not undertaken within a period less than the normal time needed to process the application under standard procedures.